FionaLippert/FluxRGNN/README.md

 ```
 bash install.sh
 ```
-This will create a new conda environment called "fluxrgnn" and will install the FluxRGNN package into this environment.
+This will create a new conda environment called `fluxrgnn` and will install the FluxRGNN package into this environment.
 Later on, it is enough to activate the environment with
 ```
 conda activate fluxrgnn